The Woman in Black is a 1983 English horror novel by Susan Hill.

-The stage play has a different slant, in order to keep the budget low and to be able to do it as a two-hander play, it is instead portrayed as an elderly Kipps employing an actor to help him get the story across to his family.
+The stage play has a different slant: in order to keep the budget low and to be able to do it as a two-hander play, it is instead portrayed as an elderly Kipps employing an actor to help him get the story across to his family.
+Emphasis on two.

-The stage play adaptation has now been going on for 20 years at the Fortune theater, making it the longest-running thriller in London's West End (at, co-incidentally, the West End's smallest theater).
+The play has been running for more than 20 years at the Fortune Theatre, making it the longest-running thriller in London's West End (at, co-incidentally, the West End's smallest theatre), as well as the second longest-running play in all of the West End, after The Mousetrap.
 This play is a favourite of school drama trips, making sure the audience usually has a group of easily startled kids who will scream in all the right places...

-.
-Coincidentally, the 1989 version starred Radcliffe's onscreen father Adrian Rawlins.
+The 2012 film stars Daniel Radcliffe.
+Coincidentally, the 1989 telefilm starred Radcliffe's onscreen Harry Potter father Adrian Rawlins.

 Tropes common to all the versions: